Burgos, La Union: History

-The early history of town, is closely tied to its Cordilleran (Igorot) inhabitants, including the Ibalois (Mangatibekbek) from Atok and Kapangan in Benguet, and the Kankanaeys (Mangalkali) from Mountain Province in the foothills of the Cordillera Central.
+Burgos' early history is closely tied to its Cordilleran (Igorot) inhabitants, including the Ibalois (Mangatibekbek) from Atok and Kapangan in Benguet, and the Kankanaeys (Mangalkali) from Mountain Province in the foothills of the Cordillera Central.
 These early settlers actively participated in trade along the Aringay Trail, an ancient gold trading route that connected the southwestern Cordillera to the lowlands of northwestern Luzon.
 Goods such as gold, silk, textiles, rice, porcelain, wax, and earthenware were exchanged with neighboring lowland Ilocano (Samtoy) and Pangasinan communities, as well as with foreign merchants from China, Japan, and Maritime Southeast Asia.

-The roots of the settlement trace back to a swampy region known as "Desdes" or "Disdis," a Nabaloi word meaning "to roll up pants or sleeves," which reflected the area's swampy nature.
+The roots of the settlement trace back to a swampy region known as Desdes or Disdis, a Nabaloi word meaning "to roll up pants or sleeves," which reflected the area's swampy nature.
 The name referred to the locals' need to wade through the numerous springs, creeks, and rivers that meandered through the region.
-In the Iloco language, "Desdes" also means "big spring," emphasizing the importance of water sources in shaping the area's identity.
+In the Iloco language, Desdes also means "big spring", emphasizing the importance of water sources in shaping the area's identity.

 During the Spanish colonial period in the 1700s, a group of immigrants from Ilocos and Pangasinan settled along the shores of La Union and began migrating to the town of Bauang.
 Due to population growth, they followed the river's winding path in search of new land and eventually discovered a fertile valley along the riverbank, which they named Naguilian.
 They continued eastward following the river, to the highland and eventually established the settlement that became present-day Burgos.

-At this time, the area was divided into two major rancheria settlements: Rancheria Disdis in the northwest and Rancheria Galiano in the south.
+At this time, the area was divided into two major ranchería settlements: Rancheria Disdis in the northwest and Rancheria Galiano in the south.
 Despite their diverse origins, these groups coexisted peacefully, creating a strong sense of community.
 The integration of highland and lowland cultures contributed to a unique identity that would persist for years.

-On February 18, 1839, Naguilian was separated from Bauang, with portions of Burgos, including "Disdis" (later called "Stancia" by the Spaniards) and areas along the southwestern bank of the Naguilian River, becoming part of the new town.
+On February 18, 1839, Naguilian was separated from Bauang, with portions of Burgos, including Disdis (later called "Stancia" by the Spaniards) and areas along the southwestern bank of the Naguilian River, becoming part of the new town.
 These areas were predominantly inhabited by Igorots.